Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 Built in modern C++, the tool leverages multithreaded scanning and hashing to accelerate sync decisions across large directories.
 A dedicated copy manager serializes I/O operations per source to prevent disk contention and ensure stable performance.
 FileSync includes robust failure tracking: unsuccessful copy operations are detected and logged, and metadata is updated post-copy to reflect actual copy status, allowing precise reporting and recovery on future syncs.
 This makes it particularly well-suited for repeated backups, local mirroring, and any scenario requiring reliable, high-throughput file synchronization with built-in integrity tracking.

+**Note:** FileSync scans only the configured source directories during synchronization.
+It does not perform a full scan or analysis of the destination directory’s contents, although it does verify the existence of destination folders and files as needed during the copy process.
+Updated files are overwritten in the destination along with their metadata.
+Files deleted from the source are not removed from the destination, ensuring that the sync is incremental and non-destructive.
+This approach improves performance and avoids unnecessary disk access on the destination and allows users to access deleted files after multiple syncs providing a safeguard against accidental deletions.
+A configurable flag to enable automatic deletion synchronization after x number of runs is currently under development.

 #
 ### Features